You are here

 Following a July 2017 onsite assessment, the agency was awarded reaccreditation in November 2017.
 The new CALEA assessment period will now include annual file reviews followed by onsite assessments every four years.

 The foundation for the International program is the ISO/IEC 17025 standard, which was developed and is maintained by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
 ISO/IEC 17025 specifies requirements to determine the competence of testing and calibration laboratories.
-In addition to these requirements, the ASCLD/LAB – International accreditation program also utilized supplemental requirements developed by ASCLD/LAB.
-The supplemental requirements provided more specific guidance in areas that are more significant or unique to crime laboratories such as evidence handling, use of databases (CODIS, IBIS, AFIS, etc.), evaluation of testimony, etc. Implementing the ASCLD/LAB – International accreditation program enabled ASCLD/LAB to earn international recognition as an accrediting body.
+In addition to these requirements, the ASCLD/LAB-International accreditation program also utilized supplemental requirements developed by ASCLD/LAB.
+The supplemental requirements provided more specific guidance in areas that are more significant or unique to crime laboratories such as evidence handling, use of databases (CODIS, IBIS, AFIS, etc.), evaluation of testimony, etc. Implementing the ASCLD/LAB-International accreditation program enabled the ASCLD/LAB to earn international recognition as an accrediting body.
 This recognition demonstrates that ASCLD/LAB has been evaluated and recognized as operating their accreditation program in accordance with ISO/IEC 17011, “Conformity assessment – General requirements for accreditation bodies . . .”

 In spring of 2016, ASCLD/LAB merged with another internationally recognized accrediting body known as ANAB (ANSI-ASQ National Accreditation Board).
 The OSBI CSD continues to maintain accreditation to the ISO/IEC 17025 standard and additional supplemental requirements specific to forensics.
 ANAB (doing business as ASCLD/LAB) continues to monitor the OSBI CSD’s compliance with accreditation requirements annually through off-site reviews, on-site surveillance visits, and re-accreditation assessments.